josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 ## 4. Deterrence Theory (Cold War)
 Based on predictable actors.
 Today’s actors are not predictable.
-CRAKEN dissolves it into mush.
+C.R.A.K.E.N. dissolves it into mush.

 ## 5. Clausewitzian Centre of Gravity models
 Far too mechanistic.
 Does not model perception.
-Becomes CRAKEN food.
+Becomes C.R.A.K.E.N. food.

 ## 6. Western “rules-based order” strategic assumptions
 Assumes rational actors and stable alliances.
-CRAKEN treats this as a nautilus shell to crack open.
+C.R.A.K.E.N. treats this as a nautilus shell to crack open.

 ## 7. Fusion Doctrine
 Pretends to be whole-of-government.
 Actually siloed.
-CRAKEN quietly eats the bones.
+C.R.A.K.E.N. quietly eats the bones.

 ## 8. NATO Comprehensive Approach
 Coordination ≠ ecological reflexivity.